Sensory CircuitsSecondary students aged 12-14 in grey blazers with house colour ties participating in a sensory circuits activity

 6. Inclusive Education: Sensory circuits can be adapted to suit the needs of all students, making them an inclusive form of physical education that all students can participate in and benefit from.

 7. Promotion of Active Learning: Sensory circuits encourage active learning.
-By engaging in physical activities, students are not just learning with their minds, but with their bodies as well.
+By engaging in physical activities, students are learning with their minds and with their bodies as well.
 This can lead to a deeper and more meaningful learning experience.

 Sensory circuits can provide a multitude of benefits for all students, not just those with sensory processing issues.
 They promote active learning, help students focus, and can even have therapeutic benefits.
-It's estimated that sensory-based therapies, including sensory circuits, are used in over 80% of occupational therapy interventions with children, highlighting their importance and effectiveness.
+Should include a citation to a research study or remove the specific percentage claim with children, highlighting their importance and effectiveness.

-A sensory circuit is a structured series of movement stations that are designed to provide sensory input and promote self-regulation in children.
-Similar to a gym circuit, a sensory circuit consists of various activity stations that children move through in a systematic and organized manner.
+A sensory circuit is an ordered sequence of movement stations that are designed to provide sensory input and promote self-regulation in children.
+Similar to a gym circuit, a sensory circuit consists of various activity stations that children move through in a systematic and organised manner.

 Typically, a sensory circuit includes a variety of movement stations that target different sensory systems.
 For example, there may be stations that focus on vestibular and proprioceptive input, such as swinging, spinning, or jumping on a trampoline.